 When you eventually decide to register a business for that brilliant idea, one of the first questions likely to pop up in your mind is “how do I really get started?”
 In getting started, you are likely to wonder how to package the venture so that it wins the acceptance of relevant stakeholders.
 For example, how would you describe the venture?
 What name is likely to appeal to financiers, customers and just anyone whose support is required to get the ball rolling in the right direction?
-You probably want think a name that is unique, easily relatable and inspires confidence to the new brand.
-Take your time in choosing a name, because a name-change mid-stream could have an undesirable impact on the brand-equity if not managed carefully.
+You probably want to think of a name that is unique, easily relatable and inspires confidence to the new brand.
+Take your time in choosing a name, because a name-change mid-stream could have an undesirable impact on brand equity if not managed carefully.

 After a name, What next?

 When you have sorted out your preferred name, the next step would be to register that name as your business identifier.
 This would be the name of your vehicle.

 Why is the choice of a vehicle important?